 Now that you’ve landed on the social media channels you plan to post to, it’s time to set quantitative objectives.
 Set objectives based on your goals.
 Are you wanting to gain more brand awareness through your social media pages?
 Set growth, reach, and engagement objectives based on the performance of those same metrics in 2017.
 Did you reach an average of 500 people per post in 2017?
 Try setting an objective of reaching 1,000 people per post in 2018 with the goal of posting more relevant content on a more consistent basis.
 Do you want to drive your audience to your website?
 Set a link click or CTR objective that you plan to reach based on your previous performance.

 Set overall social strategies that will be used across all social channels, meeting a variety of channel objectives.
 In addition to setting overall strategies, you need to set channel specific strategies.
 Each social platform is different, so it’s important to know how your audience likes to receive information on each.
 Your audience may be more prone to watch a video on Facebook without taking any further action, whereas, they may be more likely to click on a link to a product page from Twitter.

 Once you and your team have settled on a strategy for your social media in 2018, it’s important to follow through!
 Don’t let all that hard work go to the wayside.
 Check in every month or quarter to make sure you’re on track with your strategy.
 This way, you can make changes fluidly instead of finding out at the end of the year that you weren’t anywhere near your goal.

 Now, get planning!
-2018 is only three months away.
 Need help?
 Don’t hesitate to reach out!
 We love putting together social media strategies for our clients and help them stick to it.